 About the Internet Resilience Index

-Measuring Internet resilience is not an easy task as there are several building blocks that underpin the Internet’s complex infrastructure.
+Measuring Internet resilience is not an easy task as there are several building blocks that underpin the Internet’s complex ecosystem.
 Additionally, the Internet landscape varies considerably around the world.
-To be able to objectively compare countries there needs to be a balanced set of metrics that track and record the different components that contribute to the overall resiliency of the Internet.
+To objectively compare countries there needs to be a balanced set of metrics that track and record the different components that contribute to the overall resiliency of the Internet.

 To achieve this, the Internet Society has developed the Internet Resilience Index (IRI).
 This document outlines the approach used to build the Index, the selection of indicators and the underlying data sources, the weighting scheme, and the aggregation method used.

-The Internet Resilience Index is built using best practices according to the EU-JRC and the OECD Handbook on Constructing Composite Indicators and uses the same methodology as currently existing indices such as the GSMA Mobile Connectivity Index, the Facebook/EIU Inclusive Internet Index and the Web Foundation Web Index.
+The Internet Resilience Index was initially developed as part of the Measuring Internet Resilience in Africa (MIRA) project.
+It uses best practices according to the EU-JRC and the OECD Handbook on Constructing Composite Indicators and the same methodology as currently existing indices such as the GSMA Mobile Connectivity Index, the Facebook/EIU Inclusive Internet Index and the Web Foundation Web Index.

-If you would like access to the data underpinning the Internet Resilience Index via our API, please request access by emailing email@example.com.
+Email us at firstname.lastname@example.org to access the data underpinning the Internet Resilience Index via our API.